What are suitable overall concepts for industrial carbon management and which capture technologies are suitable for this?

-Carbon management encompasses the handling of CO₂ emissions that are unavoidable or difficult to mitigate.
-This is particularly relevant for industries such as cement and lime production, where raw material-related process emissions occur during lime burning, as well as for thermal waste treatment plants.
-Additionally, carbon management can play a significant role for energy suppliers operating biomass power plants or companies in the petrochemical, glass, or paper production sectors.
-Developing precise techno-economic knowledge and conducting model- and scenario-based analyses of these industries, their transformation pathways, and their integration into the broader system are essential for estimating the future potential of carbon management.
+Carbon management is the handling of CO2-emissions that are unavoidable or difficult to avoid.
+This is relevant, for example, for the cement or lime industry with their raw material-related process emissions from lime burning, as well as thermal waste treatment plants.
+Carbon management can also play a role for energy suppliers with biomass power plants and companies in the petrochemical, glass or paper production industries.
+Techno-economic knowledge and model- and scenario-based analyses of the industries, their transformation paths and embedding in the overall system therefore represent an important building block for sensibly dimensioning and economically operating the necessary infrastructure.

 • Farewell and Honors: The Final Award Ceremony of the Solarenergieförderverein Bayern e.V.
 University Prize